 9 Ways to Ensure Agile Marketing Success with Better Sprint Planning

 1. Make sprint planning a priority

 The more effective sprint planning, the more effective your agile marketing process.
 Don’t underestimate the importance of spending the time and effort to thoughtfully plan your sprints out ahead of time.
-While you should be careful not to make the planning process too time-consuming and complex that it becomes a major project in itself, you do want make sure everyone on the team is spending the time to thoroughly and thoughtfully plan their sprints.
+While you should be careful not to make the planning process too time-consuming and complex that it becomes a major project in itself, you do want to make sure everyone on the team is spending the time to thoroughly and thoughtfully plan their sprints.

 2. When planning projects and tasks: Small, granular pieces > big, vague blobs

 Break larger projects and tasks into smaller, granular pieces.
 If your sprint plan is full of large, vague tasks with lots of estimated hours for each, it will be harder to accurately track progress during the sprint, and less precise, without a clear understanding of all the smaller tasks that need to get done as a part of a project, in what order, and by when.
-Here’s a good instance where a little more time and thought up front in the planning process can go a long away in the effectiveness of your sprints.
+Here’s a good instance where a little more time and thought up front in the planning process can go a long way in the effectiveness of your sprints.